 Variety Hour photos by Jessica Grilli

-Designed and made in Melbourne, Harlow is a range of women’s clothing for sizes 12-26 aimed at the woman ‘who yearns to change the world’.
+100% designed and made in Melbourne, Harlow offers a range of women’s clothing for sizes 12-26 aimed at the woman “who yearns to change the world”.
 The brand specialise in smaller runs, sometimes as little as 16 pieces being made in a particular style, fabric or colour.
-They make an effort to go against the “one season and it’s out” principle.
+Harlow makes an effort to go against the “one season and it’s out” principle.
 Instead designing and manufacturing pieces that will be on high rotation in your wardrobe for years to come.

 Queensland label Grump seeks out cute and quirky patterns for its collections of dresses, skirts and shirts for women sized 6-30 and beyond.
 If you’re a fan of natural fibres, you’ll love that the majority of garments are made from 100% cotton.
 It’s all ethically made in Australia.

 Embody jeans are ethically made in Melbourne with a focus on inclusivity in shape and size.
 To reduce the brand’s environmental impact and avoid unethical processes, each Embody Denim garment is washed in an industrial family-run laundry and dye house in Sydney that complies with Australian rules and regulations when disposing of chemicals.
 The best part?
 The Embody jeans are available in an inclusive size range from 8-22.